<img src="https://secure.leadforensics.com/85165.png" alt="" style="display:none;">

 Due to their influential positions and extensive expertise, it is crucial for these stakeholders to actively contribute to the everyday running of your project.

-This includes shared files on your stakeholder management system.
-If you use the Google G-Suite as your cloud repository, they must be able to access Google Docs, Sheets, Forms, and Calendar.
-If you use a tool like Sharepoint as your cloud infrastructure, they must have an email account that gives them access to your project's current files and archives.
+If you use the Google G-Suite as your cloud repository, stakeholders must be able to access Google Docs, Sheets, Forms, and Calendar.
+If you use a tool like SharePoint as your cloud infrastructure, they must have an email account that gives them access to your project's current files and archives.

-You should have processes and documents authored or co-authored by these stakeholders that take advantage of their unique value to your project.
-They wouldn’t be high-power stakeholders if they didn’t have that kind of value.
+Take advantage of their unique value to your project; they wouldn’t be high-power stakeholders if they didn’t have that kind of value.

 They must be accessible on your stakeholder management tool and recognised by name in the project communication plan in both the stakeholder management section and the project team section.